Francesca starred opposite her sister Isabella as twins M and L in peerless at Theater Mu!

 A devoted advocate of diversity in the arts, Francesca served on the board of the Stanford Asian American Theater Project, which was founded in 1978 by David Henry Hwang.

-Francesca frequently collaborates her with older sister/best friend/role model, Isabella, who lives in NYC.
-Check out her website: www.isabelladawis.com
+Francesca frequently collaborates her with older sister/best friend/role model, Isabella (www.isabelladawis.com).
+They are both currently based in NYC.

 "Wishing You Were Somehow Here Again"